noshiobec/REF-Analysis/README.md

 <p style="text-align:justify;">The analysis of the REF dataset in Power BI has revealed valuable insights that are crucial for strategic decision-making in higher education institutions.
 The interactive nature of the analysis facilitates deeper exploration and understanding of key metrics related to research quality, income sources, and doctorates awarded.</p>

-Based on the findings of this analysis, it is recommended that [insert recommendations for future research or analysis].

-References:

-[Include any references or sources used in the analysis or report preparation.]